Good Sensory Learning Blog

 Posted by Erica Warren on

-This blog shares my video podcast, featuring dyslexia advocate and author, Winston Chen.
-Winston tells us all about the many benefits of his app, Voice Dream Writer for individuals with dyslexia.
+This blog shares my video podcast, featuring dyslexia advocate and author Winston Chen.
+Winston tells us all about the many benefits of his app, Voice Dream Writer, for individuals with dyslexia.
 This is the fifth of many free video podcasts for Go Dyslexia!
 What is Voice Dream Writer?
 Voice Dream Writer is an iOS app that can be used on an iPad or iPhone.
-It is an easy to use writing application that has a number of powerful features.
-Voice Dream Reader Offers a Number of Helpful Tools: Dictation or Voice to Text: Voice Dream Writer offers voice to...
+It is an easy-to-use writing application that has a number of powerful features.
+Voice Dream Reader Offers Several Helpful Tools: Dictation or Voice to Text: Voice Dream Writer offers voice-to-text or dictation, so you...

 Higher Order Language Skills: A Bundle of Remedial Tools